Keon-Jukes/Keon-Jukes/README.md

  I am a fullstack software engineer and I enjoy working on innovative projects.

  - 🔭 I’m currently working on a project to help connect people with personal chefs
- - 🌱 I’m currently learning more about green software engineering and best practices to reduce my carbon footprint
+ - 🌱 I’m currently learning more about Carbon Dioxide Removal and best practices to reduce my carbon footprint
- - ⚡ Fun fact: I have created and deployed multiple Alexa and Google smart home voice apps being used by many!
+ - ⚡ Fun fact: I have created and deployed multiple Amazon Alexa and Google Home voice apps being used by many all over the world!🌎

 ## stats 💫
 <!-- start -->